avjpl/Dnata/README.md

 ## Running the application and tests

-`yarn dev:all`, with run with json-server

-json server is running on port 3004, route `listings`. db.json can be found within the `data` folder.
+`yarn dev:all`, app running on 3000 with run with json-server running on port 3004, route `listings`. db.json can be found within the `data` folder.

 Tests